-In April 2022 we undertook a rebrand to Swim Coaches and Teachers Australia to make our identity more easily recognisable and aligned to all the aspects of what we do.
+In April 2022 we undertook a rebrand to SWIM Coaches & Teachers Australia to make our identity more easily recognisable and aligned to all the aspects of what we do.

 There is an intriguing and unique heritage spanning more than fifty years in the development of the Australian Swimming Coaches and Teachers Association.
 It was only after the 1956 Melbourne Olympic Games that coaches in Australia became aware that they could learn and gain from sharing knowledge on all aspects of swimming coaching.
 Prior to these Olympic Games the responsibility of coaching was merely attended to by pool managers, parents, or former swimmers.
 None were paid for their coaching.
 They often accompanied their swimmers to competitions and had difficulty in gaining entry to the pool.
 Two examples from the Olympic Games in 1956 were Forbes Carlile and Harry Gallagher.
 Forbes became a commentator while Harry was known to hide in the back of a delivery van to gain entry into the Melbourne Olympic Pool to witness his swimmers claim gold medals at the 1956 Olympics.